bigscience-workshop/Megatron-DeepSpeed/scripts/c4_mc4_processing/README.md

 ```
 bash scripts/c4_mc4_processing/cache_c4_mc4.sh
 ```
 Running this script may require bandwidth `~30MB/s` per language.
-You may run this script multiple times to make the caching faster.
+You may run this script multiple times.
+Sometimes there is cap for a single download request.
+So in that case you can just run the script multiple time to do parallel downloading and processing.
+Also once the data is downloaded, it starts caching.
+Caching may take a lot of time.
+In that time other process can keep downloading their stuffs.
 The script `tools/c4_mc4/c4_mc4_cache.py` will perform caching if a caching folder for a language doesn't exist.
 So running the script multiple times with the same cache folder will be ok.
 Make sure you add your desired language in the script.

 > :warning: **Caching failure**: There are lots of ways your caching mechanism may fail.
 Some of the common reason is hard disk space and per-day bandwidth limitation to your broadband provider.
 Make sure that you have a reasonable amount of HD space and your system supports downloading a large chunk of data from the internet.
 If caching fails sometimes it's difficult to recover.
 Please follow this [issue](https://github.com/huggingface/datasets/issues/1706).